KYVENetwork/docs/docs/validators/protocol_nodes/pools/dydx_state-sync/introduction.md

 # Introduction

-This data pool validates and archives state-sync snapshots from Cronos and makes them permanently available with Arweave and Bundlr.
+This data pool validates and archives state-sync snapshots from dYdX and makes them permanently available with Arweave and Bundlr.

 ## Overview